rumblesan/improviz/docs/index.md

 ## Performing

 The [Improviz Performance](https://github.com/rumblesan/improviz-performance/) repository contains a large number of animated and static textures, as well as example patches that I have used and created as part of performances I've done.
+This is all included in the release bundles as well.

 This will continue to be added to over time and should hopefully serve as inspiration of some sort.